okkur/syna/exampleSite/content/fragments/nav/docs.md

 ```

 ##### breadcrumb.background
+*type:  string*
+*recommended: primary, secondary, white, light, dark*
-*type: primary, secondary, light, dark, warning, success (other Bootstrap background colors are acceptable as well)*
+*accepted values: primary, secondary, white, light, dark, warning, success, danger, info, transparent*
-*default: light*

 #### asset
 *type: asset object*

-Asset will be shown as logo.
+Asset will be shown as a clickable logo directing to the main page.

 #### repo_button
 *type: object*

-If set, a repo button would be added to the navbar much like the Github button on top of this page.
+Enable a button on the top right navbar.
+Usually used to link to your repository such as Github or Gitlab.
+The icon can be customized via `repo_button.icon`.

 ##### repo_button.url
 *type: string*